 Here, You will get your License Key for usage with GeoIP Update.

-IPs Allowed Setting in Web Security module for Magento 2
+IPs Allowed Setting in Web Security module for Adobe Commerce Cloud

 The admin will be able to configure the whitelisted and blacklisted IPs through the following fields as mentioned below.